teivah/majorana/README.md

 In this case, the fetch unit, after fetching the first line (`jal`), was fetching the second line (first `addi`), which ended up being a problem because the execution is branching to line 3 (second `addi`).
 It was resolved by flushing the whole pipeline, which is very costly.

-The microarchitecture of MVM-4 is very similar to MVM-3, except that the Branch Unit is now coupled with a Branch Target Buffer (BTB):
+The microarchitecture of MVM-4 is very similar to MVM-3, except that the branch unit is now coupled with a Branch Target Buffer (BTB):

 ![](res/majorana-mvm-4.drawio.png)

 One the fetch unit fetches a branch, it doesn't know whether it's a branch; it's the job of the decode unit.
-Therefore, the fetch unit can't simply say: "_I fetched a branch, I'm going to wait for the Execute Unit to tell me the next instruction to fetch_".
+Therefore, the fetch unit can't simply say: "_I fetched a branch, I'm going to wait for the execute unit to tell me the next instruction to fetch_".

 The workflow is now the following:
 - The fetch unit fetches an instruction.